 - Coughing.
-Intestinal worms sometimes migrate.
-This means that they could reach your pet’s lungs, leading to irritation.
+Intestinal worms sometimes migrate, and could reach your pet’s lungs.

 - Exhaustion.
-If your cat is very tired, they may be shattered from fighting a parasitic infestation.
+If your cat is very tired, it may be because he’s fighting a parasitic infestation.
 This may also leave your cat too tired to groom, leading to dull and listless fur.

 - Change in eating habits.
 Some parasites leave cats constantly ravenous, but seemingly unable to gain weight.
-Others will cause pain in your pet’s stomach, leaving them reluctant to eat.
+Others will cause pain in your pet’s stomach, leaving him reluctant to eat.

 Look out for worms hanging out of your cat’s bottom.
-If you do happen to notice such a thing, don’t yank them out.
+If you notice any, don’t just pull them out.
 There is no way of knowing how long the worm is.
-It may also have wrapped itself around one of your pet’s internal organs.
-A vet will dispose of the parasite safely.
+It may also have wrapped itself around one of your cat’s internal organs.
+A vet will be able to remove the parasite safely.

-While parasitic worms attack your cat’s interior organs, however, fleas will damage their skin.
-It’s easy to spot a cat with a flea infection, as they’ll scratch constantly.
-They’ll also bite and lick at their anus.
+While parasitic worms attack your cat’s interior organs, fleas will damage his skin/fur.
+It’s easy to identify a cat with fleas as he’ll scratch away constantly.
+He’ll also bite and lick at his anus.

-As Pet Coach explains, fleas tend to gravitate to the base of a cat’s tail.
-This is right where the tail connects with the bottom of the spine.
-This means that your cat’s rear will become very itchy, and they’ll seek relief.
-As with worms, your pet will scoot their bum along the floor to achieve this.
+Fleas prefer the base of a cat’s tail.
+This is where his tail connects to the bottom of the spine.
+This means that your cat’s rear will become very itchy, so he’ll seek relief.
+As with worms, your pet will scoot on his bum along the floor to reduce his discomfort.

-Of course, allergies are another reason for a cat to experience itchy skin.
-Dietary allergies are a constant battle, but it could also be an environmental sensitivity.
+Of course, cat allergies are another reason for dry, itchy skin.
+Dietary allergies are a constant source of trouble, but it could also be an environmental sensitivity.

 If you do not believe food to be the issue, look at your cat’s environment.
-Are any strange new additions to the home?
-Has it been a while since you clean, triggering a dust allergy?
-Have you switched any cleaning products?
+Has it been a while since you cleaned, perhaps triggering a dust allergy?
+Are you using any different cleaning products.

 Something as simple as laundry detergent can cause an allergic reaction if your cat dozes on your clothing.
 Your pet may even be allergic to plastic.
-In such an instance, their food and water bowls could be irritating them.
+His food and water bowls could be irritating them.

-If you suspect that your cat has an allergy, undergo a process of elimination.
+If you suspect that your cat has an allergy, you’ll need to undergo a process of elimination.
 The good news is that allergy symptoms tend to vanish as quickly as they arrive.

 Cats sometimes experience trouble with their anal glands.
 It’s rare, as the problem is more readily associated with dogs, but it does happen.

-If your cat’s anal glands need to be expressed, it’s best to take them to a vet.
-This will not be a pleasant procedure, for you of your pet.
-It is possible to do at home, however.
-If you’re confident that you can pull this task off, follow these steps:
+If your cat’s anal glands need to be expressed, it’s best to take him to a vet.
+This will not be a pleasant procedure.
+It is possible to do at home by following these steps: